memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 If this sounds confusing, that's because it is.
-Even when working in a systems language such as C, we get used to the convenient abstraction of "an integer" without worrying about how it is layed out in memory.
+Even when working in a systems language such as C, we get used to the convenient abstraction of "an integer" without worrying about how it is laid out in memory.
 So let's take a look at how the a 32-bit unsigned integer with the hexedecimal value `0xDEADBEEF` is stored in memory using either endianness convention: